-Students who are on a course waitlist will automatically be registered for the course if a seat becomes available by 7 p.m. the Sunday before the term starts; for information on short-term courses, contact Admissions and Records.
+Students who are on a course waitlist will automatically be registered for the course if a seat becomes available by 7 a.m. the first day the term starts; for information on short-term courses, see the academic calendar page.
 Students will receive a notification in their COCC email account to confirm they have been registered for the course and are now responsible for applicable tuition/fees.
-Students who are not automatically registered for the course and remain on the wait list can request online permission from the instructor to add the course if a seat is available.
+Students who are not automatically registered for the course and remain on the waitlist can request online permission from the instructor to add the course if a seat is available.
 The instructor can submit online permission to allow the student to add the class via their Bobcat Web Account, by phone, or in person at any COCC campus.
 Permission expires after two business days.
 For more information, see the Wait Lists page.

 To ensure all available class seats are filled, the College enforces an attendance policy during the first week of the term.

 Students who do not meet attendance requirements will be administratively withdrawn by the instructor when class roll is taken.
 If this results in a tuition refund, the refund will be processed within three weeks.
 If students are unable to attend a session within the first week due to extenuating circumstances, they must contact the instructor before the first class meeting if they wish to avoid administrative withdrawal.
 Allowing students to remain in the course is solely at the discretion of the instructor.